brendano/ark-tweet-nlp/README.txt

 Information
 ===========

-Version 0.3 of the tagger is 40 times faster and more accurate.
+Version 0.3 of the tagger is much faster and more accurate.
 Please see the tech report on the website for details.

+For the Java API, see src/cmu/arktweetnlp; especially Tagger.java.

 This tagger is described in the following two papers, available at the website.
-Please cite this if you write a research paper using this software.
+Please cite these if you write a research paper using this software.

 Part-of-Speech Tagging for Twitter: Annotation, Features, and Experiments Kevin Gimpel, Nathan Schneider, Brendan O'Connor, Dipanjan Das, Daniel Mills,